iaptic/iaptic-storekit2/README.md

 ## License

-The IapticValidator is available under the MIT license.
+The Iaptic package is available under the MIT license.
 See the LICENSE file for more info.